wyixin/edx-platform/docs/en_us/course_authors/source/organizing_course.rst

 Set the Display Name for a Component
 =====================================

 Each component has a display name that shows in the component header when you can edit the component.
-The display name also shows to students when they hover the mouse pointer over the unit icon in the course accordian.
+The display name also shows to students when they hover the mouse pointer over the unit icon in the course accordion.

 To set the display name for a component: